rcsb/mmtf/spec.md

 [ 100, 100, 100, 100, 50, 50 ]
 ```

-Applying integer decoding with a divisor of `100` to create a `Float32Array`:
+Applying integer decoding with a divisor of `100` to create an array of 32-bit floating-point values:

 ```JSON
 [ 1.00, 1.00, 1.00, 1.00, 0.50, 0.50 ]